-The establishment of the Association's reinsurance programme is driven by the Board's objective to manage risk to an acceptable level and to optimise the Association's capital position.
-The programme comprises excess of loss reinsurance cover to protect against individual large losses, facultative reinsurance to protect against specific risks, and whole account quota share reinsurance to protect against an accumulation of retained claims and to help manage the Association's solvency.
+The establishment of TTI's reinsurance programme is driven by the Board's objective to manage risk to an acceptable level and to optimise TTI's capital position.
+The programme comprises excess of loss reinsurance cover to protect against individual large losses, facultative reinsurance to protect against specific risks, and whole account quota share reinsurance to protect against an accumulation of retained claims and to help manage TTI's solvency.